YashRaythatha/digital_catalogue/README.md

 ## 📄 License

-This project is part of Microsoft's FY26 GPS program.
-Please refer to Microsoft's licensing terms for usage guidelines.
+This project is for educational and professional development purposes.
+Please refer to the appropriate licensing terms for usage guidelines.

 ## 📞 Support

-For technical support or questions about the course catalog.
+For technical support or questions about the course catalog, please contact the development team.

 ## 🔄 Version History